Pr3roxDLC/AoC22/README.md

 # AoC22
-Advent of Code with as little as possible java code.
-The least chars of actual code the better
+Advent of Code but its all java oneliners, and sometimes i try to optimize them for least chars of actual code.